-Further studies should examine the relationships between faecal coliform concentrations and the more recent ITE land use classification system which differentiates between grasslands used for pasture or rough grazing etc. Combined with the analysis of a greater number of sites and the study of travel-time effects, this would represent valuable enhancement of the results already presented. (mainly sheep with some dairy and beef cattle production) or (ii) coniferous forestry (W.O.A.D., 1986a, 1986b).
-Land use data for each catchment were acquired by (i) digitising A.D.A.S. land classification maps (A.D.A.S., 1969) and (ii) farm questionnaire survey following initial contact via NFU and FWU offices.
+The study catchments were within the acidsensitive region of west Wales (Hornung et al., 1990).
+This area is in the "Grade A Less Favoured Area" defined by The Welsh Office Agriculture Department (W.O.A.D.)
+(W.O.A.D., 1984).
+Land in the catchments is suitable for either (i) upland hill farming (mainly sheep with some dairy and beef cattle production) or (ii) coniferous forestry (W.O.A.D., 1986a, 1986b).
+Land-use data for each catchment were acquired by (i) digitising A.D.A.S. land classification maps (A.D.A.S., 1969) and (ii) a farm questionnaire survey following initial contact via National Farmers Union and Farm Workers Union offices.
 The latter survey included variables such as fertilizer use (Limestone and NPK) and populations of sheep and cattle.
-Stock in agricultural upland catchments represent an important source of faecal coliform organisms.
+Stock on agricultural upland catchments represent an important source offaecal coliform organisms.
 Stocking densities of ewes, cattle and the combined total were calculated per unit area of agricultural land (Grade IV + Grade V) (animals.km-2).

 Streams were sampled at the catchment outlet at regular intervals (generally weekly) between January and October 1984.
-Because of this sampling framework these "spot" samples tend to reflect baseflow stream conditions.
+Because of this sampling framework, these 'spot' samples tend to reflect base-flow stream conditions.

-After aseptic collection in pre-sterilized 250 ml pyrex glass stoppered bottles, samples were returned to the laboratory in a cold box and analysed within six hours.
+After aseptic collection in pre-sterilized 250 ml Pyrex glass-stoppered bottles, samples were returned to the laboratory in a cold box and analysed within six hours.
 In the laboratory, samples were first diluted in 99 ml and 90 ml of sterile Ringers solution to provide serial dilutions.
-Generally 10 ml and 100 ml of original sample was filtered through Gelman 0.45 μ m microbiological filters.
+Generally 10 ml and 100 ml of original sample were filtered through Gelman $0.45 \mu m$ microbiological filters.
 The filters were placed on a Membrane Lauryl Sulphate Broth (Oxoid) and incubated in copper canisters placed in a calibrated water bath for four hours at 30°C. The canisters were then transferred to a second water bath for a further 14 hours incubation at 44°C (± 0.25°C).
-Thermotolerant coliform enumeration followed H.M.S.O.
-(1983: Section 7.9.4.2, Page 46).
+Thermotolerant coliform enumeration followed recommended practices (H.M.S.O.
+1983: Section 7.9.4.2, Page 46).
 The count at 18 hours is technically a faecal coliform organism or thermotolerant coliform count (see H.M.S.O., 1983, section 7.9.2, Page 45).
 No confirmatory procedure was adopted to define the numbers of Escherichia coli within the overall thermotolerant coliform group enumerated.
 This is normal practice for raw water (H.M.S.O., 1983: Page 46).
 All counts are expressed per 100 ml.